2 - Medical

 - Check feet frequently for red areas and blisters.

-- Stop at the first sign of rubbing.
+- Stop hiking at the first sign of your skin rubbing against your boots.

 - Apply adhesive tape or moleskin to prevent blisters.